Update: Here is the interactive scheduling visualization from this session. Enjoy! (Source code at the bottom of that page.)

 This talk does not require advanced math or programming background.
 There will be some fun tidbits for the math lovers in the audience, but the concepts will be accessible to all.

 Paul fell in love with programming at first sight on an Apple ][+ and never looked back.
-He is a freelance software developer who (mostly) works with Bust Out Solutions, and teaches computer science at Macalester College.
+He teaches computer science at Macalester College and is a freelance software developer (often with the fine folks at Bust Out).

 Living a secret double life as a classically trained composer and pianist and artistic director of The New Ruckus, he brings a musician's passion for aesthetics and nuanced detail to the craft of writing software, thus making his bio sound all fancy.